 This means that if you just extend your heart to all others, and extend your compassion, it will be enough to take care of all those in the continent.
 If you do not extend your compassion, you will not even be able to take care of your own wife and children.
 The Way in which the ancients have surpassed all others is none other than this: Their goodness extended through everything they did, and nothing more.

 “Now your compassion is sufficient to reach to animals, yet lacks the effectiveness to reach the people.
 Isn't that something?
 By weighing we know what is light and heavy.
 By measuring we know long and short.
 All things are like this, and especially the mind, so why don't you measure it, king?
 Nowadays you build up your armaments, endanger your soldiers and officers and instigate trouble with other heads of state.
 Does this give you pleasure?”

 “No, how could I enjoy this?
 I do it to get what I really want.”

 Mencius said: “What is it that you really want?”

 The king just smiled and kept his mouth shut.

 Mencius continued: “Are all your rich and sweet foods not enough for your taste?
 Is your wardrobe of winter and summer clothes not enough for your body?
 Or do you not have enough fancy toys to satisfy your eyes?
-Or do you not have enough servants and concubines to come before you and satisfy you?
-All your numerous ministers can certainly get all these things for you, so how can you still want more of these?”
+Do you not have enough music to satisfy your ears?
+Or do you not have enough servants and concubines to come before you and serve you?
+All your ministers can certainly get all these things for you, so how can you still want more of these?”

 The king said: “No, I don't want these.”